MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/bookings-in-outlook.md

 ### Do people need to have a Microsoft account or Bookings license to schedule time with me?

-No. Anyone can schedule time with you using your Bookings with me page, even if they don't have a Microsoft account.
-You need a Bookings license to create a Bookings with me page.
+No. Anyone or any attendee can schedule time with you using your Bookings with me page, even if they don't have a Microsoft account.
+You, as an organizer, need a Bookings license to create a Bookings with me page.

 ## Privacy